I. Relevant Security Council resolutions and Guidelines of the Committee

 Please send the requests for exemptions from the travel ban to:

-- The Chair of the Committee, Mr. Luis F. Ugarelli (Peru) through the Permanent Mission of Peru to the United Nations
+- The Chair of the Committee, His Excellency Mr. Ferit Hoxha (Albania) through the Permanent Mission of Albania to the United Nations

 With copy to: